![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 champion of political causes, he responded to questions about the book

 that he had nothing to say.
-Before his
+Many survivors said that that the book's

-death of pneumonia in Tokyo on December 1993, Ibuse produced still
+death of pneumonia in Tokyo on July 10, 1993, Ibuse Masuji produced still

 several works, including the autobiographical Hanseiki (1970).
 Debate